ietf-rats-wg/draft-ietf-rats-uccs/draft-ietf-rats-uccs.md

 The security considerations of {{-cbor}} apply.
-The security considerations of {{-cwt}} need to be applied analogously, replacing the function of COSE with that of the Secured Channel.
+The security considerations of {{-cwt}} need to be applied analogously, replacing the function of COSE with that of the secured channel.

-{{secchan}} discusses security considerations for Secure Channels, in which UCCS might be used.
+{{secchan}} discusses security considerations for secure channels, in which UCCS might be used.
 This document provides the CBOR tag definition for UCCS and a discussion on security consideration for the use of UCCS in